 1) Seen Data: Fig. 11 shows the performance of the global model on the seen data in the anechoic environment.
 Overall, the sound detection accuracies of DeepEar and WaveLoc are 93.3% and 80.9%, respectively.
 Surprisingly, DeepEar has a high detection accuracy of 99.8% in the one-source scenario.
 In comparison, the performance of WaveLoc is a little lower with the detection accuracy of 90.9%.
 We can see that the performance of both models decreases with the increasing number of sounds.
-When three sources coexist, the detection accuracy of DeepEar drops to 85.3%, and WaveLoc's accuracy decreases to 70.6%.
+When three sources coexist, the detection accuracy decreases to 70.6%.